 Storyline – 7/10

-Whilst the soundtrack may add quite a bit to the game in terms of atmosphere, the story was also fairly well conceived too.
-It involves a world called Perathia, which is maintained by 6 elemental discs; fire, water, air, earth, life and death.
-Though the death disc has been missing for quite some time, order is still maintained and the natural balance uninterrupted.
-The guardians of the discs are Azurik, Balthazar and their master Eldwyn, but after a small confrontation between the two apprentices, Balthazar accidentally finds the death disc within the walls of his home.
+Whilst the soundtrack may add quite a bit to the game in terms of atmosphere, the story was also fairly well-conceived too.
+It involves a world called Perahia, which is maintained by 6 elemental discs; fire, water, air, earth, life, and death.
+Though the death disc has been missing for quite some time, the order is still maintained and the natural balance uninterrupted.
+The guardians of the discs are Azurik, Balthazar, and their master Eldwyn, but after a small confrontation between the two apprentices, Balthazar accidentally finds the death disc within the walls of his home.
 He is them possessed by the death guardian, who orders him to steal the remaining five discs, but after another confrontation between Balthazar and Eldwyn, the discs are destroyed and scattered across Perathia, compelling Azurik to set out and recover them, resorting the land.

 Originality – 7/10

-The most unique things about Azurik are both it’s conceptual design, which change and keep varied as much as any great video game, and the variety in combat compared to many other games of its kind.
-Though the story may only be fairly well conceived as opposed to it being a blockbuster like I’d seen before in the Final Fantasy PlayStation trilogy, the voice acting isn’t terrible, as which is often the case, and there are no plot holes either.
+The most unique things about Azurik are both it’s a conceptual design, which changes and keeps varied as much as any great video game, and the variety in combat compared to many other games of its kind.
+Though the story may only be fairly well-conceived as opposed to it being a blockbuster like I’d seen before in the Final Fantasy PlayStation trilogy, the voice acting isn’t terrible, as which is often the case, and there are no plot holes either.
 As I said, there was definitely room for improvement, but if the intention was to start a franchise, this would’ve been a pretty decent starting point.

 In summation, Azurik: Rise of Perathia, in my opinion, has received more critical scorn than I believe it deserves.
 It’s a decent title that will keep players entertained for a fair amount of time, and I believe that if developers indeed have intentions of bringing back the ClayFighter series, then surely a sequel for Azurik should be on the cards too.